 - Communities in Control - Australia's most inspiring annual community sector gathering: thought leadership for the not-for-profit sector

-- SmartyGrants - software and data science for revolutionary grantmakers
+- SmartyGrants - software, data science and grantmaking intelligence for revolutionary grantmakers

 - The Innovation Lab - the engine room for sharing ideas and mobilising data to drive social change

 - Our Community House - a co-working space for people who want to create a new era of social change

 The Our Community Group is evolutionary as well as revolutionary.
 Our websites and our services are always changing.